Memory-aware curriculum federated learning for breast cancer classification: Experimental validation

 \section{Experimental validation}

-In order to validate the effect of data scheduling on the breast cancer classification, we perform experiments with two private and one public dataset.
+In order to validate the effect of data scheduling on the breast cancer classification in a federated setting with heterogeneous data.
+We perform experiments with two private and one public dataset.
 We compare our proposed approach combining FL, DA and CL, against FL alone and FL with DA.